vanbako/diad-isa/README.md

 # Diad RISC Core

-Diad is an experimental 24-bit RISC microarchitecture.
-It features a simple five-stage pipeline that now includes full instruction fetch, decode, execution, memory access and register writeback.
+Diad-ISA is an experimental 24-bit RISC microarchitecture.
+It features a simple six-stage pipeline that now includes full instruction fetch, x-translation, decode, execution, memory access and register writeback.
 The current design adds a register file, forwarding, branch handling and basic hazard detection so a small program can run end-to-end.

 The overall architecture and instruction format are documented in `design.txt`.